Ventless Coffee Roasters for Cafés: The Complete Guide

 Annual maintenance$2,000–$5,000$200–$500

-Beyond equipment economics, in-house roasting reduces your coffee costs by 30-50% compared to buying pre-roasted.
-For a café spending $2,000-$5,000 monthly on roasted coffee, this savings alone can pay for the roaster within 12-24 months.
+The lower installation and operating costs typically make ventless the more economical option over time, even when equipment pricing is comparable.
+Beyond the equipment economics, in-house roasting reduces coffee costs by 30–50% compared to buying pre-roasted.
+For a café spending $2,000–$5,000 a month on roasted coffee, that savings alone pays for the roaster within 12–24 months.

 Ready to roast in-house?